If you are doing a literature review as part of your capstone project, please see this document for guidance on format and structure.

 See the full PRISMA statement here.

-Below are some examples and templates for review protocols.
+Below are some examples, templates, and a "how-to" video for review protocols.

 Protocol template from the World Health Organization